-Do you run an eco-friendly enterprise?
+Do you run an eco-friendly business?
 That’s a business that isn’t harmful to the environment.
 While it may be difficult for a small business owner to implement green policies, there are several low-cost ways to reduce your carbon footprint.
 Read on for ideas you can put in place easily.

 1. Go Paperless